 Since the insured has not produced LSFG in the past, the insured will not have any eligible PP acres for that type.
-The PP acres may be paid based on the AO type if there are any remaining eligible prevented planting acres.
+The PP acres may be paid based on the commodity type if there are any remaining eligible prevented planting acres.
 If there are no remaining eligible PP acres of specialty type, PP acres may be paid based on another crop with remaining eligible PP acres in accordance with section 17 (h) of the BP.
 Refer to subsection (11) (a) 1 above.

-Example 2: A policyholder has a contract for 1,000 acres of a specialty type.
-There are a total of 300 eligible acres of AO type as determined in accordance with section 17 (e) (1) (i) A of the BP.
-There are no eligible PP acres for the specialty type; therefore, any PP eligibility for soybeans can only be based on the AO type.
+Example 2: A policyholder has a contract for 1,000 acres of specialty type soybeans.
+There are a total of 300 eligible acres of commodity type soybeans as determined in accordance with section 17 (e) (1) (i) A of the BP.
+There are no eligible PP acres for the specialty type; therefore, any PP eligibility for soybeans can only be based on the commodity type.

-Example 3: In 2011, the policyholder planted 900 acres of a specialty type and was paid 200 acres of PP. The acreage report for 2011 shows PP acres type 095 and the APH database shows 900 acres of the specialty type.
-Eligibility by type is determined as provided in sections 17 (f) (11) and 17 (e) (1) (i) (A) of the BP (refer to section 4 F (3) and section 4 G (11) of this handbook.
-In this case, the policyholder planted 900 specialty type acres in the previous year and is therefore eligible for 900 PP acres of the specialty type for the 2012 crop year.
-If the policyholder can prove the 200 PP acres were intended to be a specialty type (e.g., can provide a contract, seed records, etc.), they can be added to the 900 eligible acres for the specialty type for a total of 1,100 eligible acres.
-If the policyholder cannot provide evidence the type prevented from being planted was a specialty type, those acres will be the AO type (900 eligible acres of the specialty type and 200 eligible acres of the AO type).
+Example 3: In 2012, the policyholder planted 900 acres of a specialty type soybean and was paid PP on 200 acres.
+The acreage report for 2012 shows PP acres for commodity type (091) and the APH database shows 900 acres of the specialty type.
+Eligibility by type is determined as provided in sections 17 (f) (11) and 17 (e) (1) (i) (A) of the BP (refer to section 4 F (3) and section 4 G (11) of this handbook).
+In this case, the policyholder planted 900 specialty type soybean acres in the previous year and is therefore eligible for 900 PP acres of the specialty type for the 2013 crop year.
+If the policyholder can prove the 200 PP acres were intended to be specialty type soybeans (e.g., can provide a contract, seed records, etc.), they can be added to the 900 eligible acres for the specialty type for a total of 1,100 eligible acres.
+If the policyholder cannot provide evidence the type prevented from being planted was a specialty type, those acres will be the commodity type (900 eligible acres of the specialty type and 200 eligible acres of the commodity type).

-Example 4: A policyholder has revenue protection for the AO type and a yield protection for a specialty type in 2011.
-The revenue protection has a unit with 100 acres planted to AO type.
-The yield protection has a unit with 50 acres planted to a specialty type.
-Both types are planted in the same field and there are 15 acres in the field that are prevented from being planted.
-To determine whether the PP acres meet the 20/20 rule, it must first be determined if the 15 acres that were prevented from being planted are the specialty type or the AO type.
+Example 4: (Applicable only to specialty barley types): A policyholder has revenue protection for the All Other type barley and yield protection for a specialty type barley in 2013.
+The revenue protection has a unit with 100 acres planted to All Other type.
+The yield protection has a unit with 50 acres planted to a specialty-type barley.
+Both types are planted in the same 165 acre field.
+There are 15 acres in the field that are prevented from being planted.
+To determine whether the PP acres meet the 20/20 rule, it must first be determined if the 15 acres that were prevented from being planted are the specialty type barley or the All Other type.
 If the 15 acres are prevented from being planted to the specialty type, the acreage may qualify for a PP payment because more than 13 acres were prevented from being planted (20 percent of the 65 acres in the unit = 13).
-If the 15 acres that are prevented from being planted are the AO type, the acreage would not qualify for a PP payment because the 20/20 rule for the 115 acre unit of the AO type requires at least 20 acres to be prevented from being planted (20 percent of the 115 acres in the unit = 23).
+If the 15 acres that are prevented from being planted are the All Other type, the acreage would not qualify for a PP payment because the 20/20 rule for the 115 acre unit of the All Other type requires at least 20 acres to be prevented from being planted (20 percent of the 115 acres in the unit = 23).